-The Tamarind is a medium-sized fruit tree with a round-shaped crown.
-It is native to tropical East Africa and India, and requires a monsoon climate to thrive.
+The Tamarind is a medium-sized fruit tree that can grow from 12 m to 30 m with a round-shaped crown.
+It is native to Africa, and requires a monsoon climate to thrive.
 It grows best on sandy soil near the sea, but nowhere does it grow as well as in India or Africa.
 It bears brown fruit pods containing several flat hard seeds enveloped by a juicy pulp.

 The Tamarind tree is slow growing and widely cultivated for its sweet-sourish fruit pulp known tamarind or ‘asam’, which is used in Southeast Asian and Indian cuisine (for example, in fish curries), and for making Worcestershire sauce.